 An Elastic Network Interface (ENI) is a virtual network interface that can be attached to a VPC-type ECS instance.
 You can use ENIs to deploy high-availability clusters and perform low-cost failovers and fine-grained network management.
 This topic describes how to add the primary and secondary private IP addresses of ENIs to backend servers when you add backend servers to a guaranteed-performance Server Load Balancer (SLB) instance.

-For more information about how to associate an ENI with an ECS instance, see Attach an ENI.
+For more information about how to attach an EIP to an ECS instance, see Bind an ENI.

-If the default server group is added for a listener, you can see the backend servers added with ENIs and secondary private IP addresses on the Server Load Balancer page as follows:where,
+If the default server group is added for a listener, you can view the backend server group that is added with ENIs and secondary private IP addresses on the Instances page.

-- : Represents an ENI and its secondary private IP address.
+- indicates an ENI and its secondary private IP address.